MicrosoftDocs/xamarin-communitytoolkit/docs/views/popup.md

 ## Syntax

-You can use Popups just like you do a `ContentView` or `ContentPage` below are some basic examples of using a popup in XAML and C#.
+A Popup can be used just like a `ContentView` or `ContentPage` is used, below are some basic examples of using a popup in XAML and C#.

 ### Creating a simple `Popup`